AdobeDocs/experience-manager-core-components.en/help/using/uifrontend.md

 In this flow, an AEM developer may perform steps one and two and pass the static HTML off to the front-end developer who develops based on the AEM HTML output.

+>[!TIP]
+>
->[!TIP]One could also leverage the [Component Library](https://opensource.adobe.com/aem-core-wcm-components/library.html) to capture samples of the markup output of each component in order to work at the component rather than the page level.
+>One could also leverage the [Component Library](https://opensource.adobe.com/aem-core-wcm-components/library.html) to capture samples of the markup output of each component in order to work at the component level rather than the page level.

 ### Using Storybook {#using-storybook}

 Using [Storybook](https://storybook.js.org) you can perform more atomic front-end development.
-Storybook artifacts can be stored within the ui.frontend module and when ready for testing within AEM can be deployed as clientlibs by running `npm run dev`.
+Although Storybook is not included in the AEM Project Archetype, you can install it and store your Storybook artifacts within the ui.frontend module.
+When ready for testing within AEM, they can be deployed as clientlibs by running `npm run dev`.

+>[!NOTE]
+>
+>[Storybook](https://storybook.js.org) is not included in the AEM Project Archetype.
+If you choose to use it, you must install it separately.

 ### Determining the Markup {#determining-markup}